PatrickSachs/BaseSerializer/README.md

 ### Examples

-All examples mentioned here can be found in `Test/Examples` directory.
+All examples mentioned here can be found(with some minor modifications) in `Test/Examples` directory.
 In genereal the `Test` directiory is a good place to look if you are unsure on how to use the public API of the base serializer.

 #### Simple Serialization